 Do Golden Retriever types have different growth rates?

 Don’t be alarmed if your working dog is slightly smaller than the projected growth.
-As long as she’s gaining weight steadily, there’s no cause for concern.
+As long as he’s gaining weight steadily, there’s no cause for concern.

 Also, look at your pup’s parents, if they are smaller than average, your Golden will most likely be on the small side, and the opposite is true, as well.

-Every Golden is different and will grow at their own rate.
+Every Golden is different and will grow at its own rate.
 The key is to ensure they aren’t growing too quickly or too slowly – steady growth is ideal.